nicoleomeara/spectro-tw-assignment/technical-writer/assignment.md

 # Debug Kubernetes with kubectl

-Kubernetes has several commands you can use to debug issues.
-You can use these commands to troubleshoot your cluster resources.
+Kubernetes (k8s) has several commands you can use to debug issues with kubectl, the k8s Command Line Interface (CLI).
+The kubectl CLI communicates with the k8s API layer, and works across all major cloud providers, including Azure.

 ## Get Pod Status